A General Framework for Powerful Confounder Adjustment in Omics Association Studies: Numerical Studies

 \subsection{Simulation results}

 We now discuss the major simulation findings under each scenario.
-Full simulation results are summarized in the Figures \ref{fig:5}-\ref{fig:nby} and \ref{fig:6}-\ref{fig:19}.
+Full simulation results are summarized in the Figures \ref{fig:5}-\ref{fig:14} and Figures \ref{fig:6}-\ref{fig:19} in the supplementary material.
 Under Scenario A ($X$ and $Z$ are both continuous), when the underlying models between $Y$ and $(X, Z)$, and $X$ and $Z$ are both linear (see Figure \ref{fig:5}), all the methods provide tight FDR control except for the 2dFDR which has slight FDR inflation in some instances when the confounding effect is strong.
-In contrast, the proposed MF-2dFDR-RV, which is equivalent to MF-2dFDR-MS, controls the FDR at the target level across all cases, indicating more robustness of the proposed method than the original 2dFDR.
+In contrast, the proposed RV-2dFDR+, which is equivalent to MS-2dFDR+, controls the FDR at the target level across all cases, indicating more robustness of the proposed method than the original 2dFDR.
 In terms of power, we observe that the power decreases as the confounding effect becomes stronger for all procedures.
 The 2d procedure is comparable to the 1d counterpart when the confounding effect is weak but is substantially more powerful when the confounding effect is strong.
-We also observe that MF-2dFDR-RV is comparable to 2dFDR and is more powerful than MF-2dFDR-HSIC.
+We also observe that RV-2dFDR+ is comparable to 2dFDR and is more powerful than HSIC-2dFDR+.
 When the underlying model is nonlinear, 2dFDR suffers from severe FDR inflation (see, e.g., Figure \ref{fig:3a}).
-In contrast, MF-2dFDR controls the FDR at the target level across different cases.
-Among the MF-2dFDR variants, MF-2dFDR-RV delivers the highest power in most cases.
+In contrast, 2dFDR+ controls the FDR at the target level across different cases.
+Among the 2dFDR+ variants, RV-2dFDR+ delivers the highest power in most cases.

-Under Scenario B, where X is discrete while Z is continuous (see, e.g., Figure \ref{fig:9}), the empirical FDR is well controlled for MF-2dFDR even when the confounding effect is strong.
+Under Scenario B, where X is discrete while Z is continuous (see, e.g., Figure \ref{fig:9}), the empirical FDR is well controlled for 2dFDR+ even when the confounding effect is strong.
 2dFDR suffers from moderate FDR inflation (e.g Figure \ref{fig:10a}) in some instances, e.g., in the case of strong confounding.
 Not surprisingly, the 2d procedure is significantly more powerful than the corresponding 1d version.
 Moreover, the RV-based methods generally make more true rejections compared to the HSIC-based methods.

 Under Scenario C, where X and Z are both Bernoulli, as seen from Figure \ref{fig:12}, all the approaches have empirical FDR under control.
-When the degree of confounding is high, MF-2dFDR delivers higher power than 1dFDR does.
+When the degree of confounding is high, 2dFDR+ delivers higher power than 1dFDR does.